 That's what the label says.

 I grow strawberries.
-The highest priced sales channel wants only first class products, and we are maybe able to deliver 70% of the field's potential to this channel in a good year.
+The highest-priced sales channel wants only first class products, and we are maybe able to deliver 70% of the field's potential to this channel in a good year.
 The rest is lost in the process because sorting and picking two quality categories at the same time is too inefficient.
 We could have achieved 100% if we picked everything for jam.
-Still, 70% volume and top quality pays better than 100% jam, so that's what we want to do.
+Still, 70% volume and top quality pay better than 100% jam, so we want to do that.

-For the world though, 30% nutritional value is wasted.
+For the world, though, 30% of nutritional value is wasted.

 Secondly, yield impacts the health of the plants.
-Let an apple tree carry too much crop one season, it will not have energy to maintain its own health, and you´ll see a massive drop in yield next year.
-In other words, the race for higher yield jeopardizes long term health and productivity.
+Let an apple tree carry too much crop one season, it will not have the energy to maintain its health, and you´ll see a massive drop in yield next year.
+In other words, the race for higher yield jeopardizes long-term health and productivity.

 Thirdly, for crops that require manual harvesting, there is a clear cut-off point where harvest is not profitable.
 In my experience, farmers already spend too much effort trying to harvest everything in the field and not leave anything behind.
 I think they would be better off economically by leaving more produce in the field, unharvested.

-For fruit, berries and vegetables, the cost of harvest is an exponential curve that grows fast as you get closer to the full capacity of the field.
-Farming is already a marginal business, and labour intensive harvesting can often represent ⅓ or more of the value of the harvest.
+For fruit, berries, and vegetables, the harvest cost is an exponential curve that grows fast as you get closer to the full capacity of the field.
+Farming is already a marginal business, and labour-intensive harvesting can often represent ⅓ or more of the value of the harvest.

-As the graph indicates, at some point your harvesting becomes a loss-making venture.
+As the graph indicates, your harvesting becomes a loss-making venture at some point.
 If it's been a bad year, with plant stress due to weather or other factors, the crossing point for these two lines will move quickly to the left.
 The graph clearly shows how good intentions to maximize yield might be very costly to the farmer.